chartergreenm/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to make mistakes.
 It serves as a reminder to continually strive for simplicity and clarity in our code, while also being mindful of the limitations and potential pitfalls of our creations.

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge that programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior.
+It serves as a reminder to continually adapt and improve our programming skills to stay ahead in this ever-evolving race.